What is RCS England proposing?

 Information on transferring your membership to FDS is available on the FDS website.

-I am a joint member with FDS.
+I am a joint member.
 What does this mean for me?

-Joint members, including MJDF members, will be invited make a choice regarding your membership preference.
+Joint members are required make a choice regarding your membership preference.
+You can choose membership at either or both organisations.
 If you choose to remain a member of FDS, but also wish to join CGDent, the two memberships will be treated separately by the two organisations.
 Your membership benefits and subscription fees will therefore reflect this.